 Here's how you can register for your COVID-19 vaccination

 Step 1: (Compulsory) Register on the national EVDS.
 This is required by the National Department of Health for all South Africans.
 Once you have registered on the EVDS, you will get a vaccination code to use on the day of your scheduled vaccination.
 The National Department of Health manages this process.

-Step 2: Discovery clients can then register on the Discovery COVID-19 Vaccination Portal.
+Step 2: Everybody can then register and book on the Discovery COVID-19 Vaccination Navigator.